node-red/node-red.github.io/docs/getting-started/docker-custom.md

 Specifically the `-minimal` containers do not have the native build tools required to build some nodes components triggered by installing them.

 Both of these sets of images are based on the NodeJS Alpine containers.
-Alpine is a Linux distribution tha aims to provide the smallest possible install footprint, it is used as the base for many language runtime containers (e.g. NodeJS & Python).
+Alpine is a Linux distribution that aims to provide the smallest possible install footprint, it is used as the base for many language runtime containers (e.g. NodeJS & Python).
 As part of a number of optomisations to reduce the size it uses the [musl](https://www.musl-libc.org/intro.html) libc instead of the usual glibc implementation.

 Musl works fine with most applications but on some occations it can cause problems e.g. with some of the [SAP](https://github.com/SAP/node-rfc/issues/148) nodes and with some low level video codec.